Ronnie Quintarelli

-Ronnie Quintarelli (born 9 August 1979) is an Italian racecar driver, currently competing in Super GT.
-A four-time champion, he holds the all-time record for the most drivers' championship titles won in the GT500 class of Super GT.
+Ronnie Quintarelli (born 9 August 1979) is an Italian racecar driver competing in Super GT from 2005 through 2024.
+A four-time champion, he jointly holds the all-time record for the most drivers' championship titles won in the GT500 class of Super GT (shared with Sho Tsuboi).

 Biography

 Quintarelli first encountered motorsports at age 6 when his father gave him a small go-kart.
 After starting his karting career in 1990, he scored two second place finishes in the World Formula Super A championship and a European Formula C title.
-He made his single seaters debut in 2000 when he entered the Italian Formula Renault Championship and ended up third with Prema Powerteam.
+He made his single seaters debut in 1999 when he drove in 5 rounds of the Formula Opel Cup in Croatia.
+He finished 2nd in the standings, behind his teammate Antony Bertocchi, who competed in every round.
+In 2000, he entered the Italian Formula Renault Championship and ended up third with Prema Powerteam.
 He also entered the Eurocup Formula Renault 2.0, the German Formula Three Championship and the Formula Volkswagen Germany.